twhiston/tw.gl.repl/javascript/README.md

 ## Install

-You should install this inside your Max packages directory
+You should install this inside your Max packages directory, then you can use it.
+See help files for some ideas on what you might do.

 ## Execute functionality